-There are many yoga communities on Facebook, including our very own Roaming Yogi Kula, where I share a yoga class, a tutorial, and a guided meditation every week!
+There are many yoga communities on Facebook, including our very own Roaming Yogi Kula, where I share a yoga class and a guided meditation every week!
 If you’d like to join us, you can do so here!

 2. Start Small

 Set yourself up for success by starting small.
 If you’re just starting out, it’s likely unrealistic that you’ll get on your mat every single day for 60-90 minutes.
 To start, commit to practicing just three times per week for just 15 minutes.
 If you practice for longer or get in an extra day, that’s a bonus!
 Over time you can add days, or extend the length of your practices, but start with an attainable goal.

 There are no rules about how long your yoga or meditation practice should be.
 The only thing that matters is that you show up on the reg and do the damn thing.
 Frequency of practice over length of practice 😉